I'm not sure why this page is here...

 • Mike Bentley has gathered a long long list of (sometimes problematical) links

-Ahhh, left-overs!
-The stuff that gets left behind and/or doesn't fit into any neat category...
+Ahhh, anything else, you know, the stuff that gets left behind and/or doesn't fit into any neat category...

 Where do we start?
 How about with advocacy? – It seems we all need someone to speak for us